 After getting his first guitar at the age of 14 and playing with various local bands, Steve relocated to Memphis, where his band signed a record deal and in 1975 they cut few tracks in the studio.
 11 years after his death, in 1988, the songs were released by MCA Records as Steve Gaines solo album entitled “One in the Sun”.

 Lynyrd Skynyrd had lost their guitarist Ed King in 1975 and were looking for replacement.
-When Cassie Gaines, Skynyrd backup singer suggested his brother to the band, Steve was asked to audition for the band in May 11th and at the end of May, he was officially member of Lynyrd Skynyrd.
+When Cassie Gaines, Skynyrd backup singer suggested his brother to the band, Steve was asked to audition for them in May 11th and at the end of May, he was officially member of Lynyrd Skynyrd.
 In June Steve found himself on the road with the band, during which Skynyrd recorded their classic live album “One More from the Road” in Atlanta leg of the tour.

 Lynyrd Skynyrd had some troubles during the recording of their next studio album, which was actually recorded twice.
-Steve had made big impression on the whole band and he contributed to the album by singing “You Got That Right” with Ronnie as well as bringing his own songs “I Know a Little” and "Ain't No Good Life" to the album.
+Steve had made a big impression on the whole band and he contributed to the album by singing “You Got That Right” with Ronnie as well as bringing his own songs “I Know a Little” and “Ain’t No Good Life” to the album.